swisschain/Sirius.Api.Docs/source/includes/_brokerage-api.md

 + `creating` - The account is not fully created yet, you need to wait a bit, while Sirius complete its creation.
 You can't receive or send transfers.
 + `active` - The account is active and can be used as usual.
 + `blocked` - The account is blocked - processing of all deposits and withdrawals is on hold.

+## VaultType (enum)

+Type of the vault

++ `private` - The vault executing on the customer's environment
++ `shared` - The shared vault executing on the SwissChain environment used by different customers

 ## BrokerAccountDetails (object)